staniya/CYBEX/cybeXtelegram/Shinn/readme.md

-# Management, a Telegram Administrative assistant bot by @whalepoolbtc - https://whalepool.io
+# A telegram administrative Administrative assistant bot by CybeX

 A simple telegram bot to help with the moderation of the telegram channels utilizing [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)
+Originally developed from @whalepoolbtc: botname, Natalia

 ### Features
 - Start / Welcome console with a selection of prebuild simple messages/pages